SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-applications.md

 ##### <a name="uploading-microservices"></a>Uploading microservices

-In order to upload a microservice, follow these steps:
+Follow these steps in order to upload a microservice:

 1. Click **Add application** in the **Own applications** page.
-2. In the upcoming dialog, drop a zip file or browse for it on your computer.
+2. In the upcoming dialog, drop a ZIP file or browse for it on your computer.
+Note that the size limit of the file to be uploaded is 500 MB.

-After successfully uploading the zip file to the platform the application is being created.
+The microservice application is created once the ZIP file has been successfully uploaded.

->**Info**: In case of microservices, the package must contain the manifest file and Docker image of the microservice.
-Refer to [Microservice package reference](/guides/reference/microservice-package) in the Reference guide in order to prepare and deploy the microservice package.
+>**Important**: The ZIP file must contain the application manifest and the Docker image of the microservice.
+Refer to [Packing](/guides/microservice-sdk/concept/#packing) in the Microservice SDK guide under **General aspects** in order to prepare and deploy the microservice package.

 ##### <a name="external-application"></a>Linking to external applications